Sports Federation and Olympic Committee of Hong Kong, China: Funding

 According to the Audit Commission, total government funding for 2018-19 was HK$38.9 million.
-The HAB said that it will increase its funding from HK$20 million in 2019-20 to HK$40.6 million in 2020-21.
+The HAB said that it will increase its funding from HK$20 million in 2019–20 to HK$40.6 million in 2020–21.

-An additional HK$5 million each year for 5 years (2020-21 to 2025-26) will go to the SF&OC to review the operation and internal monitoring of all national sports association members, designed to review and audit their processes.
+An additional HK$5 million each year for 5 years (2020–21 to 2025–26) will go to the SF&OC to review the operation and internal monitoring of all national sports association members, designed to review and audit their processes.

 Incidents

 National anthem incidents

 In November 2022, honorary secretary general Ronny Wong said that junior staff should not be allowed to play national anthems at competitions, after "Glory to Hong Kong" was played at a rugby match in South Korea.
 Wong also said he found the mistake hard to believe and would not accept the explanation or apology from Asia Rugby, and said that South Korea should be banned from hosting similar events.
 Wong also said that most of the Hong Kong team members were "foreigners".
 After a second incident was revealed, Wong said that the SF&OC would issue new guidelines on using the anthem and flag, and that the SF&OC would instruct players to make gestures if the played anthem is incorrect.

 In March 2023, after another incident where Glory to Hong Kong was played, Pui Kwan-kay of the SF&OC said that the government should force Google to de-prioritize the song on its search results.
 The SF&OC created a committee to investigate the Hong Kong Ice Hockey Association (HKIHA) after the incident, and said that the association may be kicked out of the Olympic Committee for failing to follow procedures to produce the correct anthem.
 The HKIHA responded by saying that the SF&OC provided a faulty link to download the correct anthem, when the webpage was changed to English.
 The HKIHA also said that the SF&OC was to blame, and said "We felt that the SF&OC personnel handling the matter hoped to prove that only the HKIHA was at fault, and did not treat SF&OC's role and responsibility in this incident seriously."

-In May 2023, the SF&OC told its member sports associations to boycott ceremonies if the event organizer does not let them verify the national anthem.
+In May 2023, the SF&OC told its member sports associations to boycott ceremonies if the event organiser does not let them verify the national anthem.

-Organizational structure
+Organisational structure

 Members

-Only the members of SF&OC could send athletes to representing Hong Kong in multi-sports events organized by Asian Olympics Committee or IOC, such as Asian Games and Olympic Games.
+Only the members of SF&OC could send athletes to representing Hong Kong in multi-sports events organised by Asian Olympics Committee or IOC, such as Asian Games and Olympic Games.
 Hong Kong Sports Stars Awards also only accept those athletes by the member associations.
 Therefore, some famous sportsmen were unable to participate in the election.